mdsimon2/RPi-CamillaDSP/README.md

 ## Streamer Applications

-There are two basic ways to use CamillaDSP, either use RPi as a streamer (AirPlay, squeezelite, spotify, bluetooth, etc) or use an external physical input like TOSLINK, SPDIF, AES or analog.
-I will document configuration files for both streamer and external inputs for each of the recommended DACs in this tutorial.
-The configurations are simple and route 2 channel input to all available outputs.

-For streamer applications I am assuming your player is outputting 44.1 kHz and resampling everything that is not 44.1 kHz to accomplish this.
-Before we get started I will show you how to install shairport-sync (Airplay) and squeezelite as these are the players that I use in my streamer setup and how to best configure them.
+For streamer applications this tutorial assumes your software player outputs 44.1 kHz and resamples everything that is not 44.1 kHz to accomplish this.

+This tutorial covers how to install shairport-sync and squeezelite.
+Other players can be used as long as they output 44.1 kHz and can play to an ALSA loopback.

 ### shairport-sync

+Download and install shairport-sync and SOX.

 ```
 sudo apt install shairport-sync libsoxr-dev
 ```

-After you install there are some configuration items we will need to change.
+After installation there are some items which require configuration.

+Open shairport-sync.conf in nano.

 ```
 sudo nano /etc/shairport-sync.conf